 Fenugreek seeds may protect against cancer and improve muscle mass, but they can make your armpits smell like maple syrup.

-Make sure you see the “prequel” to this video Benefits of Fenugreek Seeds.
-What happens to armpit odor of those embracing entire diets full of plants?
-See Body Odor Diet.
-Then check out Asparagus Pee for another funky odor video.
-Fenugreek is certainly something I’ve been trying to incorporate more into my family’s diet based on all this amazing new data.
-It’s strong stuff though!
+Make sure you see the “prequel” to this video, Benefits of Fenugreek Seeds.
+What happens to the armpit odor of those embracing entire diets full of plants?
+Then, check out Asparagus Pee for another funky odor video.
+Fenugreek is certainly something I’ve been trying to incorporate more into my family’s diet, based on all this amazing new data.
+It’s strong stuff, though!
 I’d be interested to hear any tips on how folks have been able to sneak it into their diets.
-I make these mean chia seed-encrusted, dried mangoes that I sprinkle with fenugreek powder using the mix-a-yummy-with-yucky technique of adding less-than-delicious things to one’s diet (like putting amla in smoothies).
-I find home dried mangos so yummy I figure I could rub them with almost anything!
+I make these mean, chia seed-encrusted, dried mangoes that I sprinkle with fenugreek powder using the mix-a-yummy-with-a-yucky technique of adding less-than-delicious things to one’s diet (like putting amla in smoothies).
+I find home-dried mangos so yummy, I figure I could rub them with almost anything!

-For some context, please check out my associated blog post: Increasing Muscle Strength with Fenugreek
+For further context, check out my associated blog post: Increasing Muscle Strength with Fenugreek.